The best spiralizers of 2021

 Other spiralizers we tested

-Our tabletop spiralizer runner-up, OXO’s spiralizer comes with the three basic blades that will suit most spiralizing needs: 1/8-inch spaghetti, 1/4-inch fettuccine and ribbons.
+Our tabletop spiralizer runner-up, Oxo’s spiralizer comes with the three basic blades that will suit most spiralizing needs: 1/8-inch spaghetti, 1/4-inch fettuccine and ribbons.
 Stainless steel and sharp, the blades, which come housed in frames, cut through zucchini, potatoes, butternut squash and beets with ease, delivering long, continuous spirals.
 Carrots were trickier, and we were only able to get long spirals using the spaghetti blade.
 For the most part, the veggies stayed in place well while rotating.
-We had to readjust the butternut squash a few times, but didn’t have to put the muscle into it required by other models — a sign of sharper blades and sturdier design.
-The suction pad on the bottom of the spiralizer clamped down well on our counter and stayed neatly in place for every veggie used, and released easily by simply turning a lever.
-We were also smitten with the included blade storage box, which not only keeps the blades organized and packed away so you don’t need to worry about any nicks or cuts when grabbing them out of the cupboard, but also cleverly fits into the blade frame slot, so the spiralizer can be stored away in one piece.
-It also got points for being dishwasher safe and, as with all OXO products, the fact that it can be replaced or refunded at any time.
+We had to readjust the butternut squash a few times but didn’t have to put the muscle into it required by other models — a sign of sharper blades and sturdier design.
+The suction pad on the bottom of the spiralizer clamped down well on our counter and stayed neatly in place for every veggie used, and it released easily by simply turning a lever.
+We were also smitten with the included blade storage box, which not only keeps the blades organized and packed away (so you don’t need to worry about any nicks or cuts when grabbing them out of the cupboard) but also cleverly fits into the blade frame slot so the spiralizer can be stored away in one piece.
+It also got points for being dishwasher-safe and, as with all Oxo products, the fact that it can be replaced or refunded at any time.

-What kept the OXO from winning?
-The most expensive spiralizer of all we tested, the blades, while color-coded, are not word-labeled — and we got better results on carrots and butternut squash from the Spiralizer.
+What kept the Oxo from winning?
+It was the most expensive spiralizer we tested; the blades, while color-coded, are not word-labeled; and we got better results on carrots and butternut squash from the Spiralizer.

 But our biggest nit was that it was just plain uncomfortable to use.
 The tri-handle design on the food holder didn’t feel ergonomic, but rather uncomfortable, making our thumb smart from the pressure it took to rotate the veggies.
 So, for single servings of zucchini?
 Sure.
 Anything else?
 You can do better.